fraggerfox/din-port/README.md

   his code build to be compatible with FreeBSD.
 * Thanks to `trouble` for helping me come up with the port package and a machine to test the port development.
+* Thanks to `aashiks` for helping me doing build and run tests in TrueOS.

 License
 -------